symfony/symfony-docs/messenger.rst

 ========================

-Symfony's Messenger provide a message bus and some routing capabilities to send messages within your application and through adapters such as message queues.
+Symfony's Messenger provide a message bus and some routing capabilities to send messages within your application and through transports such as message queues.
 Before using it, read the :doc:`Messenger component docs </components/messenger>` to get familiar with its concepts.